Upset lady responding to a defiant child

 “Mom!
 It’s time for you to take me to practice!
 What’s taking you so long?”

 There are two consequences, however, that people using Love and Logic should NEVER apply.
 Our kids should never lose their right to dignity, and they should never lose our unconditional love.
+Always treat kids with an abundance of empathy and respect.

 Thanks for reading!